gvwilson/buildtogether.tech/src/methods/index.md

 improving the methodology each time to get a stronger answer for a more specific question.

-Researchers often rely on [%i "quasi-experiment" %][%g quasi_experiment "quasi-experiments" %][%/i%] when doing this, i.e., they look at pre-existing groups like programmers who have decided for themselves to use a new IDE against ones who have not.
-Quasi-experiments are cheaper and easier to set up, but researchers must be careful to account for [%i "confounding variable" %][%g confounding_variables "confounding variables" %][%/i%].
+Researchers often rely on [%g quasi_experiment "quasi-experiments" %][%i "quasi-experiment" %] when doing this, i.e., they look at pre-existing groups like programmers who have decided for themselves to use a new IDE against ones who have not.
+Quasi-experiments are cheaper and easier to set up, but researchers must be careful to account for [%g confounding_variables "confounding variables" %][%i "confounding variable" %].
 For example, are programmers who choose to use an IDE younger and therefore less experienced than ones who use legacy text editors?
 If so, how does that difference skew the results?